eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 - **Electric Vehicle Registration Counts by State**
 - **Washington State Legislative Districts 2022 (Geospatial Info)**

-These datasets have been merged, feature-engineered, and transformed into the following variables:
+These datasets have been cleaned, merged, and processed into the following variables:

 <div style="overflow-x: auto;">
   <details>